doviec/EX1/README.md

 This class implements function as well.

 # Class Functions_GUI
-With this class we can read given a file and take its functions and draw them in  a Y and X scales.
-Function_Gui is represented by a Linklised of functions.
+The Functions_GUI class implements the interface functions.
+It represents a collection of functions that we can save from to a file or read from a file and represent them in a graphic window.